readmees/erudite2020/README.md

 When Sigrow provided the data there were two significant problems:
 The data lacked information about the plants.
 The amount of data was scarce.
+The task Sigrow had for us was to optimize the plant growth by optimizing the greenhouse climate.

 Sigrow has only collected data about the environment of the plants, but not the plants themselves.
 The data did not contain any information about which kind of plant it was, nor the height, stem diameter or weight.
 In addition to this, the amount of data was so scarce that it was impossible to split the dataset into a training and test set.